-Enviropass offers products assessment, consultation, and training services regarding the management of hazardous/toxic chemicals in products:
+Enviropass offers products assessment, testing, consultation, and training services regarding the management of environmentally hazardous chemicals in products:

-We will recommend you the best testing option depending on the complexity and the materials under investigation:
+We will recommend the best testing option depending on the complexity and the materials under investigation:

 Chemicals are everywhere.
-There are natural occurrences, but also synthetic substances, from our everyday products to the most complex professional devices.
+Many occur naturally, but many synthetic substances area also found everywhere, from everyday products to the most complex professional devices.

 Because of their properties, chemicals enable the design, development, and sale of the most astonishing technologies.
 These chemicals are plasticizers, hardeners, stabilizers, curing agents, flame retardants, pigments, lubricants, solvents, diluents, catalysts, etc.

-Despite their valuable intrinsic benefits, scientists know or suspect that some of these substances are hazardous to the environment and human health.
-Hence public awareness and chemical regulations in various products.
+Despite their valuable intrinsic benefits, scientists know or suspect that some of these hazardous substances are harmful to the environment and human health; hence public awareness and chemical regulations for various products.

 Here are some of the common harmful chemicals with their associated hazards: